Homewood pools to change operations due to COVID-19

 HOMEWOOD Ala.
-(WIAT) — A majority of Homewood Central pool staff are preparing to self-quarantine prior to heading to college in August.
+(WIAT) — A majority of the staff at Homewood Central Pool are preparing to self-quarantine before they head back to college in August.

 Lifeguard Caleb Walker will attend the University of Alabama and needs to test negative for COVID-19 prior to starting the school year.